 Recall that for \(x \in S\), the mapping \(A \mapsto x A\) from \(\ms S\) into \(\ms S\) preserves all of the set operations.
 Let \((A_1, A_2, \ldots)\) be a sequence of disjoint sets in \(\ms S_X\) and let \(x \in S\).
 Then \((x A_1, xA_2, \ldots)\) is a disjoint sequence and \begin{align*} \P\left(X \in x \bigcup_{i = 1}^\infty A_i \right) &= \P\left(X \in \bigcup_{i = 1}^\infty x A_i\right) = \sum_{i = 1}^\infty \P(X \in x A_i) = \sum_{i=1}^\infty F(x) \P(X \in A_i)\\ &= F(x) \sum_{i=1}^\infty \P(X \in A_i) = F(x) \P\left(X \in \bigcup_{i=1}^\infty A_i \right) \end{align*} Hence \(\bigcup_{i=1}^\infty A_i \in \ms S_X\).
 Next let \(A, \, B \in \ms S_X\) with \(A \subseteq B\) and let \(x \in S\).
 Then \(x A \subseteq x B\) and \(x (B - A) = x B - x A\).
 Hence \begin{align*} \P[X \in x (B - A)] &= \P[X \in (x B - x A)] = \P(X \in x B) - \P(X \in x A) \\ &= F(x) \P(X \in A) - F(x) \P(X \in B) = F(x)[\P(X \in B) - \P(X \in A)] \\ &= F(x) \P(X \in B - A) \end{align*} Hence \(B - A \in \ms S_X\).
 Of course \(S \in \ms S_X\) and hence the other results follow.

-From it follows that \(\ms S_X\) is a monotone class.
-From the monotone class theorem, it follows that if \(\ms A\) is a collection of sets that generates \(\ms S\) and \(\ms A \subseteq \ms S_X\) then \(\ms S_X = \ms S\) and hence \(X\) has an exponential distribution.
-Our next result gives expected value characterizations of the exponential property.
+From it follows that \(\ms S_X\) is a \(\lambda\)-system and hence also a monotone class (in the standard terminology of measure theory).
+From the monotone class theorem, it follows that if \(\ms A\) is a collection of sets that generates the reference \(\sigma\)-algebra \(\ms S\) and \(\ms A \subseteq \ms S_X\) then \(\ms S_X = \ms S\) and hence \(X\) has an exponential distribution.
+For the following related result, recall that the (right) \(\sigma\)-algebra \(\ms S_0\) associated with \((S, \cdot)\) is the \(\sigma\)-algebra generated by the collection of right neighbor sets.
+That is, \(\ms S_0 = \sigma(\ms A)\) where \(\ms A = \{x S: x \in S\}\).

-Suppose that \((S, \cdot)\) is a topological semigroup with the property tht \(\{t \in S: t \rta x\}\) and \(\{y \in S: x \rta y\}\) have nonempty interiors for each \(x \in S\).
+Suppose that \((S, \cdot)\) is a topological semigroup with the property that \(\{t \in S: t \rta x\}\) and \(\{y \in S: x \rta y\}\) have nonempty interiors for each \(x \in S\).
 If \(X\) has an exponential distribution on \((S, \cdot)\) then the reliability function \(F\) of \(X\) is continuous.

 Recall that by definition, \(S\) has a locally compact Hausdorff topology with a countable base, and \((x, y) \mapsto x y\) is continuous.
 If \((S, \cdot)\) is discrete (so that \(S\) is countable with the discrete topology), then all functions, including \(F\), are continuous.
 So assume that \(S\) is uncountable.
 Suppose that \((x_n: n \in \N_+)\) is a sequence in \(S\) converging to \(x \in S\).
 Let \(y \in x S\) and \(z \in y S\) where \(x, \, y , \, z\) are distinct.
 Then \(\{t \in S: y \in t S\}\) is a neighborhood of \(x\) so \(y \in x_n S\) for \(n\) sufficiently large.
-Also, \(y S\) is a neighborhood of \(z\) so there exists a compact neigbhorhood \(K\) of \(z\) and an open neighborhonnd \(U\) of \(z\) with \(K \subset U \subseteq y S\) By Urysohn's lemma, there exists \(\varphi: S \to [0, 1]\) with \(\varphi = 1\) on \(K\) and \(\varphi = 0\) on \(U^c\).
+Also, \(y S\) is a neighborhood of \(z\) so there exists a compact neigbhorhood \(K\) of \(z\) and an open neighborhonnd \(U\) of \(z\) with \(K \subset U \subseteq y S\).
+By Urysohn's lemma, there exists \(\varphi: S \to [0, 1]\) with \(\varphi = 1\) on \(K\) and \(\varphi = 0\) on \(U^c\).
 By the continuity of multiplication, \(x_n X \to x X\) as \(n \to \infty\) and by the continuity of \(\varphi\), \(\varphi(x_n X) \to \varphi(x X)\) as \(n \to \infty\).
 By the bounded convergence theorem, \( \E[\varphi(x_n X)] \to \E[\varphi(x X)] \) as \(n \to \infty\).
 Since \(U \subseteq x S\), and \(\varphi = 0\) on \(U^c\), note that \(\E[\varphi(X), X \in x S] = \E[\varphi(X), X \in U]\).
 Similarly, \(\E[\varphi(X), X \in x_n S] = \E[\varphi(X), X \in U]\) for \(n\) sufficiently large.
 By the exponential property, \(\E[\varphi(X), X \in x S] = F(x) \E[\varphi(x X)] \) and similarly, \(\E[\varphi(X) X \in x_n S] = F(x_n) \E[\varphi(x_n S)]\) for \(n\) sufficiently large.
 Therefore we have \[ F(x) = \frac{\E[\varphi(X), X \in U]}{\E[\varphi(x X)]}\] Similarly, for \(n\) sufficently large, \[ F(x_n) = \frac{\E[\varphi(X), X \in U]}{\E[\varphi(x_n X)]}\] Hence \(F(x_n) \to F(x)\) as \(n \to \infty\).

 In the setting of proposition , \(x \mapsto \P(X \in x A)\) is continuous for every \(A \in \ms{S}\).